 Val-Bélair, Québec, Quebec Real Estate and Homes for Sale

-Val-Bélair is fairly good for those who need a quiet atmosphere, as there are generally low levels of noise from traffic - however some areas can be quite loud, especially close to Autoroute 573 or Autoroute Henri-IV.
-Public green spaces aren't well-situated, making it occasionally challenging to reach them.
-Still, there are approximately 20 parks close by for residents to visit, including Parc naturel du Mont-Bélair and Base de plein air La Découverte.
+Val-Bélair is good for those who need quiet surroundings, as the streets tend to be peaceful - however some areas can be quite noisy, especially close to Autoroute 573 or Autoroute Henri-IV.
+Parks aren't well-located, making it occasionally challenging to get to them.
+Despite that, there are about 20 green spaces close by for residents to check out, like Base de plein air La Découverte and Parc de La Chanterelle.